rpede/MobileProgramming24/_learning_dart/objects.md

 ```

 You likely won't be writing that many extension methods yourself.
-However they are super useful for people writing libraries, as it allows them to
+However, they are super useful for people writing libraries, as it allows them to
 extend existing types.
 You will be calling extension methods a lot.

 # Inheritance

-Like other object-oriented programming languages, Dart (of cause) support inheritance.
+Like other object-oriented programming languages, Dart (of course) supports
+inheritance.
 You can declare a class that extends another.

 ```dart